Is There a Dimmer Outlook Ahead for Performance Shipping Inc. (PSHG)?

 PSHG’s Market Performance

-PSHG stocks went up by 25.45% for the week, with a monthly drop of -45.24% and a quarterly performance of -87.59%, while its annual performance rate touched -92.40%.
-The volatility ratio for the week stands at 26.04% while the volatility levels for the past 30 days are set at 21.35% for Performance Shipping Inc. The simple moving average for the period of the last 20 days is -7.74% for PSHG stocks with a simple moving average of -87.98% for the last 200 days.
+PSHG stocks went down by -1.45% for the week, with a monthly drop of -37.74% and a quarterly performance of -84.96%, while its annual performance rate touched -92.58%.
+The volatility ratio for the week stands at 23.51% while the volatility levels for the past 30 days are set at 24.30% for Performance Shipping Inc. The simple moving average for the period of the last 20 days is -0.16% for PSHG stocks with a simple moving average of -87.59% for the last 200 days.

 Analysts’ Opinion of PSHG